namshi/preconfig/README.md

 ```

+You can see more examples in the [example](src/Namshi/PreConfig/Example/example.php) file.

 ## Tests

 We used [phpspec](http://www.phpspec.net) to write tests.
 They are more like specs than just tests,
-to run tests execute the following commands:
+to run tests locally, execute the following commands:

 ```shell